SWCC Policy Related to Legislation Regarding Admissions

 Appeal Process for Denial of Admission or Withdrawal for Convicted Sex Offender

 When a convicted sex offender is denied admission to or is administratively withdrawn from classes at Southwest Virginia Community College, he/she may invoke the following appeal process:

 A. The applicant or withdrawn student will receive a letter from the Dean of Student Success stating his/her denial of admission or administrative withdrawal.

-B. The applicant/withdrawn student may write a letter of appeal to the Dean of Student Services in which he/she provides the following information:
+B. The applicant/withdrawn student may write a letter of appeal to the Dean of Student Success in which he/she provides the following information:

 1. Disclosure of the nature of the offense for which he/she has been convicted;